Keywords

 This figure illustrates the sampling method, survey distribution, inclusion and exclusion criteria, and the final sample of orthodontists and oral and maxillofacial surgeons who participated in the study.

 The questionnaire comprised four sections.
 The first section includes demographic data.
 The second section was related to the current experience in orthognathic surgery and CAT.
 The third section addressed the knowledge of CAT used in orthognathic surgery patients.
 The fourth section was related to CAT practice in orthognathic surgery patients.
+To account for differences in expertise, the questionnaire included items assessing each respondent’s level of clinical involvement in orthognathic surgery cases such as the number of surgical cases managed per year, their role in interdisciplinary treatment planning, and prior use of CAT in such cases.
+Participants were also asked about their familiarity with digital and surgery-first workflows.
+These measures helped ensure that responses reflected informed perspectives and allowed subgroup comparisons based on clinical experience.

 The content validity of the questionnaire was assessed by two subject-matter experts an orthodontist and an oral and maxillofacial surgeon who evaluated each item for clarity, relevance, and alignment with the study objectives.
 Based on their feedback, minor linguistic modifications were made, and two items were reworded to eliminate ambiguity, particularly regarding post-surgical treatment steps.
 No items were removed, as all were deemed essential to the study scope.
 To assess reliability, the questionnaire was pilot-tested with 20 participants, who completed the survey twice, one week apart.
 Responses were compared using Cohen’s Kappa statistic, which demonstrated substantial agreement (κ > 0.70), confirming good test–retest reliability of the instrument.

-The statistical analysis was performed using the Statistical Package for the Social Sciences Software (version 27, SPSS, Chicago, IL, USA).
+All the statistical analysis was performed using the Statistical Package for the Social Sciences Software (version 27, SPSS, Chicago, IL, USA).

 A total of 46 complete responses were obtained from 278 invitations, yielding a response rate of 16.5%.
+Given the limited sample size, the following results are presented primarily as descriptive observations.
 While this response rate is modest, it is within the range reported for similar surveys targeting specialized medical professionals.
-The study included 46 participants, predominantly male (67.4%, p = 0.01) and aged mostly between 31-40 years (54.3%, p < 0.05).
-Most participants had 6-15 years of professional experience (58.7%, p = 0.03) and were mainly orthodontists (65.2%) or oral and maxillofacial surgeons (34.8%) (p = 0.03) (Table S1).
-Among orthodontists (N = 30), 66.7% saw 1-4 orthognathic surgery patients monthly, and 56.7% practiced clear aligner therapy (CAT) with 1-10 patients weekly (p < 0.05).
-However, 80% had never treated orthognathic surgery patients with CAT, indicating limited experience in this specific application (Table S2).
+The study included 46 participants, predominantly male (67.4%) and aged mostly between 31-40 years (54.3%).
+Most participants had 6-15 years of professional experience (58.7%) and were mainly orthodontists (65.2%) or oral and maxillofacial surgeons (34.8%) (Supplementary Table S1).
+Among orthodontists (N = 30), 66.7% saw 1-4 orthognathic surgery patients monthly, and 56.7% practiced clear aligner therapy (CAT) with 1-10 patients weekly.
+However, 80% of respondents reported no prior experience using CAT in orthognathic surgery patients, indicating limited exposure to this treatment modality.
+(Supplementary Table S2).
+These findings should be interpreted within the context of the limited sample size, which may affect the reliability and external validity of the results.
+Detailed demographic and baseline characteristics are provided in Supplementary Tables S1 and S2.

 Orthodontists expressed challenges primarily in pre-surgical alignment, leveling, and space closure, with 26.7%-36.7% agreeing on difficulties.
 Most agreed that malocclusion type influences the choice between CAT and fixed appliances (83.3%) ( Table 2).